Sunday, March 10, 2019

-Then Jesus was led by the Spirit into the desert to be tempted by the devil.
-Matthew 4:1
+Filled with the holy Spirit, Jesus returned from the Jordan and was led by the Spirit into the desert for forty days, to be tempted by the devil.
+Luke 4:1-2

 What a painful experience for Jesus.
 If you really think about this, it can be difficult to understand…at least at first.